junxit/us-congress-bills-113/metadata.md

 - 2013-07-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5071)
 - 2013-07-25 — The previous question was ordered pursuant to the rule. (consideration: CR H5070)
 - 2013-07-25 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoptopn of amendments which were debated earlier and on which further proceedings were postponed.
+- 2013-07-29 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-07-30 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 153.